 Adding accounts and hierarchy changes

-Williamson-Dickie uses the managed services team to manage their metadata, such as adding accounts and custom numbers on a regular basis.
+Williamson-Dickie uses the support services team to manage their metadata, such as adding accounts and custom numbers on a regular basis.
 The organization sends the team a list, eliminating any worry about the technical aspect of making hierarchies work within dimensions.
-The managed services team also ensures that members are working with the Planning application as well as the HFM application.
+The support services team also ensures that members are working with the Planning application as well as the HFM application.

 - Adding new accounts and subtotals in EPMA’s Dimension Library